 The best known Balinese dish is probably Babi Guling, suckling pig.
 Also very popular, but only eaten on feast days by the Balinese, is Bebek Petutu: duck, of which the skin is smeared with a mixture of herbs, spices, and peppers, then steamed between banana leaves.
 When the duck is done, it is briefly roasted above a wooden fire to give it a barbeque flavour.

 Naming conventions on Bali In Bali it is customary to name children of the Sudra-caste according to a certain order.
 The first child receives the name of Wayan, Gede (for men), or Putu; the second child Made, Nengah, or Kadek; the third Nyoman or Komang, and the fourth Ketut.
 After that the order begins anew.
 The fifth, sixth, seventh, eighth, and ninth children are thus named (respectively): Wayan, Made, Nyoman, Ketut, and (again) Wayan.
 To help distinguish these, children are also given another name in addition to the ones listed above.
 To differentiate the gender of the child, males receive an “I” before their name, whereas females receive a “Ni” before their name.
 Ni Nyoman Puspa Dewi is therefore a woman, and the third (or seventh, or...) child; I Ketut Yuliantara is a man and the fourth (or eighth, or...) child.
 In every day life, men receive, from a very young age, a second name that is used instead.
 Many people don’t even know each other by their official names.

 Transport on Bali

-The airport in Bali is the Airport Ngurah Rai (Denpasar).
+The new Ngurah Rai Airport in Denpasar - Bali - Indonesia.
 Most people use public transportation via large and small buses.
 A true sight to see is the many scooters and mopeds riding around the city.